 About the Orchestra

 The Sheffield Philharmonic Orchestra [SPO] is a friendly and ambitious amateur orchestra based in the cultural heart of the city of Sheffield.
-We draw on players of all ages and backgrounds from across South and West Yorkshire, Humberside and Derbyshire.
-We rehearse weekly on Tuesday evenings and give no fewer than five concerts a year.
+We draw on players of all ages and backgrounds from across Yorkshire & the Humber, Derbyshire & Lincolnshire.
+We rehearse on Tuesday evenings (in term time) and give no fewer than five concerts a year!

-In 2016 we appointed our Musical Director, Jack Lovell and under Jack we have been playing some incredibly diverse programmes; from standard repertoire such as Tchaikovsky's Symphony No. 5 and Rachmaninov's second Symphony, to Bantock's magnificent but rarely performed tone poem, the Witch of Atlas and film music scores by John Williams.
-We are looking forward to exploring some equally challenging and enjoyable music in 2018 and beyond!
+We have recently enjoyed playing some incredibly diverse music; from standard repertoire such as Tchaikovsky's Symphony No. 5 and Rachmaninov's Symphony No. 2; to Bantock's magnificent but rarely performed tone poem, the Witch of Atlas; film scores by John Williams, and most recently Bernstein's Symphonic Dances from West Side Story!
+We are looking forward to exploring some equally challenging and enjoyable programmes in 2019 and beyond!

-Following a few years of decline, the orchestra began rebuilding its membership and prestige under the baton of Andrew Lucas and its fortunes were further revived when John Pearson took on the role of musical director.
+Following a few years of decline, the orchestra began rebuilding its membership and prestige under the baton of Andrew Lucas and its fortunes were further revived when John Pearson took on the role of Musical Director.
 Membership continued to increase and the quality of performance improved, and it was during this period that the Orchestra played a highly successful concert in Birmingham Symphony Hall featuring the music of folk guitar virtuoso, Gordon Giltrap, followed by a commercial recording of his symphonic work, The Eye of the Wind.
 When John left, his good work was continued under the charismatic leadership of Polish born, Ewa Strusinska (then deputy conductor of the Halle Orchestra).
-For three years she coaxed ever improving performances from the players and introduced them to a challenging new repertoire, which continued under the baton of fellow RNCM graduate, and our last Musical Director, the supremely talented, Jonathan Lo.
-Both Jonathan and Ewa are currently enjoying successful careers leading some of the world's best orchestras.
+For three years she coaxed ever improving performances from our players and introduced them to a challenging new repertoire, which continued under the batons of our most recent Musical Directors; the supremely talented RNCM graduate, Jonathan Lo who took us until 2016, and the wonderful, Jack Lovell (RWCMD) who sadly left us in 2018.

-The orchestra’s ethos and spirit has always remained the same, providing a medium for amateur players of all ages and backgrounds to flourish.
+The orchestra’s ethos and spirit has always remained the same; providing a medium for amateur players of all ages and backgrounds to flourish.
 The orchestra’s policy has always been to play music selected to suit both the concert goer and player, and it is also a priority of the orchestra to help, support and encourage Sheffield musicians in their development.
-Local soloists have included violinists Melody Cooper, Scott Cooper, and Martin Cropper, and harpist Rhodri Davis as well as more established figures such as Rohan da Saram and Benjamin Frith.
+Local soloists have included violinists Melody Cooper, Scott Cooper, and Martin Cropper, harpist Rhodri Davis, and more established figures such as, Rohan da Saram and Benjamin Frith.

-The orchestra, in partnership with the Rotary Clubs of Sheffield, gives an annual open air charity concert in Sheffield's Botanical Gardens, attended by an audience in excess of 2,000.
+The Orchestra, in partnership with the Rotary Clubs of Sheffield, gives an annual open air charity concert in Sheffield's Botanical Gardens each year.
+Attended by an audience in excess of 2,000 this is one of our highlights of the season each year.

-We have lots of exciting performances planned over the next 12 months so please do keep checking our site for updates regarding all future performances.
+We have lots of exciting performances planned over the next 12 months so please do keep checking our site for updates regarding all future performances, or sign up to our mailing list on our Subscribe page.

 The orchestra is a registered charity and we are incredibly grateful to all who support us in whatever way they can.
-If you would like to become a supporter of the orchestra please visit our Supporters page for more information or get in touch via our Contact us page.
+If you would like to become a supporter of the orchestra please get in touch via our Contact us page.

-Like all amateur orchestras, the SPO couldn't function without dedicated committee members.
+Like all amateur organisations, the SPO couldn't function without it's dedicated committee members:

 Lower Strings – Rachel Sever